Navoei/CustomDiscs/readme.md

 # Custom Discs 1.19.x

-A spigot/bukkit fork of henkelmax's Audio Player.
+A Paper fork of henkelmax's Audio Player.
 - Play custom music discs using the Simple Voice Chat API.
 (The voice chat mod is required on the client and server.)
 - Use ```/customdisc``` or ```/cd``` to create a custom disc.
 - Music files should go into ```plugins/CustomDiscs/musicdata/```